Pragyan Ojha: Career

 In his T20 debut against Bangladesh on 6 June 2009, he took 4/21 in four overs.
-He was awarded Man of the Match for his outstanding and match-winning performance.
+He was awarded Man of the Match for his match-winning performance.

 He has performed exceedingly well in the six editions of IPL, earning him the praise of his captain Adam Gilchrist and Sachin Tendulkar.
 He was all the more successful in the second season, which ensured his selection in the 2009 ICC World Twenty20 in England.
 IPL 3 he was awarded the Purple Cap for picking up the most wickets in the tournament.
 He has been part of 3 IPL winning teams (1 for Deccan Chargers & 2 for Mumbai Indians) & 1 champions League for Mumbai Indians.

 In August, 2011 he signed to play for Surrey for the final few weeks of the 2011 season.[2]
 His 24 wickets in 4 games helped Surrey to promotion to Division One of the LV County Championship.

 In November, during the First Test of the West Indies Tour of India he staged a marvelous comeback taking 6 wickets for 72 runs in the first innings.

 In December, 2014 Ojha was barred from bowling in competitive cricket after his action was found to be illegal.
 Later on 30 January 2015 Ojha cleared the test and was allowed to resume his bowling.

 In a 2008 interview, Ojha said that Venkatapathy Raju, who was also a left-arm spinner, inspired him to play for India.

 Ahead of the 2018–19 Ranji Trophy, he transferred from Hyderabad to Bihar.

 On 21 February 2020, he has announced his retirement from all forms of cricket.
 He played 48 international matches - 24 Tests, 18 ODIs and 6 T20Is - from 2008 to 2013.
 In his last game for India, a Test against West Indies in 2013, which was Sachin Tendulkar's farewell match, he finished with match figures of 10 for 89 and was named the Man of the Match.

 Personal life

-Pragyan was born in Bhubaneswar, Odisha.
-He moved to Hyderabad at the age of 13 and since then he has been residing there with his family.
+Ojha was born in Bhubaneswar, Odisha.
+He moved to Hyderabad at the age of 14 and since then he has been residing there with his family.
 His parents are Maheswar Ojha (retired State Govt.
 Officer) and Bidulata Ojha (M.A in literature).
-On 16 May 2010 he married Karabee Baral, daughter of Kailash Chandra Baral and Chanchala Naik both professors at English and Foreign Languages University.
+On 16 May 2010 he married Karabee Baral, daughter of Kailash Chandra Baral and Chanchala Naik, both professors at English and Foreign Languages University.